equinor/ops-actions/scripts/oidc/README.md

 1. The name of the Azure AD application to create
 1. The GitHub repository to configure OIDC for
-1. (Optional) The GitHub environment to configure OIDC for
 1. The path of the JSON file containing the OIDC configuration

 ## Prerequisites